See Ichijodani: A Sengoku Period Castle Town for a detailed history and guide to Ichijodani.

 Asakura Takakage established his family home and castle at Ichijodani in 1471.
 During the Onin War, many elite and educated people escaped to Ichijodani making it the cultural center of the Echizen Province.
 The fifth Asakura lord, Yoshikage sided with the Ashikaga against Nobunaga.
-Yoshikage failed in an attempt to capture Oda Nobunaga and fled to Ohno leaving Ichijodani open to attack.
 Nobunaga attacked and burned Ichijodani in 1573.
 The castle deftly makes use of the long thin valley between two mountains.
 At both ends of the valley were narrow openings with strong gates that opened up into a flourishing castle town.
-The castle at the top of the mountain had three main baileys and numerous dry moats and earthen embankments protecting it.

 Both the train to Ichijodani Sta. and the bus from Fukui Sta. only have 6 and 8 trips leaving Fukui Sta. respectively each day.
 There are also some travel agent sponsored bus tours and taxi tours leaving Fukui Sta. on weekends, holidays and busy periods such as during the fall colors and cherry blossoms seasons.
 For details about the best route for you, consult with the tourist information desk (830am-7pm daily) at Fukui Sta.
-They are very helpful.
+They also have some combination tickets and discounts (at the time of this writing in 2023).
+It is just outside the station on the castle side.
+They are very helpful and can offer nice maps and brochures to plan your visit before you get there.
+Once you reach Ichijodani, there is a free tourist bus on weekends and holidays that loops through the main sites starting from the Asakura Museum.
+You can also rent bicycles from the museum and there is a taxi stand from which you can call for a taxi, but Ichijodani is very doable on foot too.
+It is about 1km to the Shimokido and the entire valley is about 2km long between the Shimokido and Kamikido.

 |English Name||Ichijodani Castle|